-Tusculum College Campus Safety Officers do not have authority, under applicable Tennessee laws, to arrest any person.
-However, these personnel do have the authority to require identification, determine whether individuals have lawful business at Tusculum College, and represent the College in having local law enforcement effect an arrest as appropriate while using the minimum amount of force consistent with the accomplishment of their duties to protect themselves and/or third persons.
+Tusculum College Campus Safety Officers do not have authority beyond that of a lay citizen, under applicable Tennessee laws, to arrest any person.
+However, these personnel do have the authority to require identification, determine whether individuals have lawful business at Tusculum College, and represent the College in having local law enforcement effect an arrest as appropriate while using the only that amount of force which is objectively reasonable to accomplish their duties and protect the community.
 Tusculum College Campus Safety Officers also have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.

-The Department of Campus Safety has a close working relationship with the Tusculum City Police Department, the Greene County Sheriff's Department, the Greeneville Police Department, and works with the Greene County Emergency Management Association, and the First Tennessee Homeland Security Council, as well as other area safety departments to support campus and community safety efforts.
+The Department of Campus Safety has a close working relationship with the Tusculum City Police Department, the Greene County Sheriff's Department, the Greeneville Police Department, and works with the Greene County Emergency Management Agency, and the First Tennessee Homeland Security Council, as well as other area safety departments to support campus and community safety efforts.